nahidul-fahim/rental-wheels-server/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization (JWT-based).
-- Cars booking
+- Secure password hashing with Bcrypt.
-- Car add, update, delete features for admin
+- Car add, update, delete features for admins.
-- Car rent management for admins
+- Car booking system for users.
-- Car return system for admin and automatically counts total rent cost based on total rent hours and price per hour for the car
+- Car return management for admins, automatically calculating rental costs based on hours rented.
+- RESTful API structure with proper error handling.
+- Environment configuration for development and production setups.

 ## Tech Stack

-- **Node.js**: JavaScript runtime environment
+- **Node.js**: JavaScript runtime environment.
-- **Express**: Web framework for Node.js
+- **Express**: Web framework for building RESTful APIs.
-- **MongoDB**: NoSQL database
+- **MongoDB**: NoSQL database for storing data.
-- **Mongoose**: ODM for MongoDB and Node.js
+- **Mongoose**: ODM for MongoDB and Node.js.
-- **TypeScript**: Typed superset of JavaScript
+- **TypeScript**: Typed superset of JavaScript for safer and more scalable code.
-- **Zod**: Schema declaration and validation library for typescript
+- **Zod**: Schema declaration and validation library for TypeScript.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- Node.js (v14.x or later)
+- **Node.js** (v14.x or later)
-- MongoDB (v4.x or later)
+- **npm** (v6.x or later)
-- npm (v6.x or later)
+- **MongoDB** (v4.x or later)
+- **Cloudinary** account for car images (optional, if you're using cloud image storage).

 ## Installation